 Visit Mantenga Waterfall

-When you visit the Cultural Village I suggest you combine your visit with a hike to Mantenga Falls.
+When you visit the Cultural Village, I recommend combining your visit with a hike to Mantenga Falls.
 This one is the country’s largest waterfall by volume and a lovely addition to end your visit.
 It’s a short 15-minute walk to the falls, and although you can’t swim in the water, it’s a fantastic sight.

 Visit King’s Palace and National Museum